PaddlePaddle/Paddle/paddle/framework/net_design.md

   virtual bool InferShape(Scope *scope) override;

   // Run all the operators with the `scope`, if no scope is provided, default
-  // scope will be used instead. virtual bool Run(Scope *scope = nullptr, OpIndex begin = -1,
+  // scope will be used instead.
+If no OpContext is provicded, default context will be used. virtual bool Run(Scope *scope = nullptr, OpContext *ctx=nullptr, OpIndex begin = -1,
                    OpIndex end = -1) const override;

   virtual OpIndex AddOp(const proto::OpDef &def) override;